Samruddhi1509/Sweets-Sales-Distribution/README.md

 2. If R integration features are required to run locally, ensure R and the `Rserve` package are installed and running.
 3. Open the `Sweets Distribution Dashboard.twbx` file in Tableau.

-*(Note: Please add the actual chart screenshots to the `images/` directory to replace the placeholders.)*